 Segregation is the most important step in waste management and reducing waste.
 Diverse waste materials require different ways of treatment as mixed waste cannot be treated.
 Waste is segregated as biodegradable wet waste and inorganic dry waste.
 It is very much important to segregate waste for kitchen waste management and every individual should be made to learn its importance because:

 - A kitchen with proper waste segregation and waste management does not attract diseases and pests.
-The waste segregation system should have a separate place for wet waste which should be well-ventilated and away from the household pests.
+The waste segregation system should have a separate place for wet waste which should be well-ventilated and away from household pests.
 This will lead to a much cleaner place.

 - Segregation leads to a collection process that is more convenient and efficient for collecting companies.